 This web page shows only a small excerpt of our Brendel research.
-Another 46 words (3 lines of text) covering the year 1582 is included under the topic Early Brendel History in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) covering the years 1582, 1811, 1844, 1852 and 1867 are included under the topic Early Brendel History in all our PDF Extended History products and printed products wherever possible.

 Brendel Spelling Variations